-The Housing Executive has a legal responsibility to help people who pass the 4 homelessness tests.
+The Housing Executive has a legal responsibility to help homeless people.
+The amount of help you're entitled to depends on whether you pass 4 homelessness.
 The tests look at whether you are homeless, why you are homeless, whether you're entitled to help and whether you're in greater need of help than other people.

 The Housing Executive is responsible for providing accommodation for anyone who is legally homeless.
 To be legally homeless you have to pass 4 tests including the Eligibility test.
 The other tests are priority need, homelessness and intentionality.
 You may not be eligible if you are a person from abroad or if the Housing Executive decides you are guilty of unacceptable behaviour.
 You must also pass a similar eligibility test in order to claim Housing Benefit and Universal Credit.